 Basic filament winding machines have two axes of motion, the mandrel rotation and the carriage travel.

-Machines with more than four axes can be used for advanced applications, six-axis winding machines usually have 3 linear and 3 rotation axes.
+The payout head rotation is used to keep the fiber band from twisting and bunching up.
+This ensures flat and consistent layup of the fiber during winding.
+Machines with more than four axes can be used for advanced applications.
+Six axes winding machines usually have 3 linear and 3 rotation axes.

 Machines with more than 2 axes of motion have computer/CNC control.
 However, two axes machines mostly have numeric control.
 Computer controlled filament winding machines require the use of software to generate the winding patterns and machine paths.
 Such software can be provided by filament winding machine manufacturers or by using independent programming sources.

 Within a single fiberglass roving, there are microscopic strands.
 Each strand is coated with a sizing that provides a secondary bonding between the fiberglass strand and the resin.
 Sizing can be singular resin system compatible, like polyester compatible or epoxy compatible or multi-system compatible, like polyester+epoxy+polyurethane.